Latest:

 Read more

-Featured - Home Small Shortliner
+Shortliner Featured - Home Small

 Farm Bureau Among Groups Who Call for Tariff Relief

-August 24, 2021August 24, 2021 Kristi Ruggles AFBF, China, trade
+August 24, 2021August 24, 2021 Kristi Ruggles trade, China, AFBF

 The trade groups indirectly acknowledged that China has not met all of its purchasing commitments but encouraged the administration to negotiate over issues not included in Phase One.